ibm-cloud-docs/direct-link/diversity-models.md

 ## More about ECMP
 {: #more-about-ecmp}

 Equal-cost multipath (ECMP) is a feature of BGP.
-Some customers asked us about using ECMP as a way to achieve redundancy.
+Some customers asked IBM about using ECMP as a way to achieve redundancy.
 However, ECMP alone is not sufficient.

-This section explains why.
+**This section explains why IBM Cloud does NOT recommend the use of ECMP.
+ECMP balancing with IBM Cloud only extends to the cross-connect routers (XCRs).
+Past the XCRs, the ECMP-based traffic presents itself as the same IP address to the IBM Cloud network, and the IBM Cloud network routing defaults to the shortest path found.
+This means that only one of the Direct Links in the ECMP configuration is usable at a given time.**

 **Q: Is ECMP the way to go for redundant connections?
 What alternatives exist?**

 ECMP isn’t designed for creating redundant connections but for balancing the load over two links.
-With ECMP on {{site.data.keyword.cloud_notm}}, both connections must terminate to the same IBM Cloud cross-connect router (XCR), which makes it a single point of failure.
+With ECMP on {{site.data.keyword.cloud_notm}}, both connections must terminate to the same IBM Cloud XCR, which makes it a single point of failure.
 (In other words, ECMP can be provisioned as two sessions only on the same {{site.data.keyword.cloud_notm}} XCR.)

 ![ECMP Dedicated model](/images/ecmp-without-diversity.png "ECMP Dedicated model"){: caption="Figure 10: ECMP provisioning" caption-side="top"}